-After mixing your buttercream or frosting, simply cover the bowl with plastic wrap, making sure it's airtight.
-Then set it aside for 30 minutes to an hour or two.
-Colors tend to deepen a bit over time.
+The secret to really deepening your color: plastic wrap and time.
+After mixing your buttercream or frosting, simply cover the bowl with plastic wrap so it's airtight.
+Set it aside for 30 minutes to two hours, depending on how much time you have.
+The colors will deepen over time.

 4. Become a Mix Master

-As an example, let's say you want to make red buttercream.
-Start by mixing red food coloring into chocolate buttercream and letting the frosting hang out in a bowl for a while, as above.
-Then create the exact shade of red you want by mixing in another color:
+For example, let's say you want to make red buttercream.
+Start by mixing red food coloring into chocolate buttercream and letting the frosting hang out in a bowl for a while, as noted above.
+Then, to create the exact shade of red you want, mix in another color:

 - For maroon, add dark brown

 Remember to use just a little at a time, stirring it in well before adding more.

 When you over-dye your frosting, there are a few ways to fix it, depending on how far you've gone off-track.

 If your buttercream is almost black and tastes a little odd, start again and take it a little easier on the colors.
 It pays to be cautious, so only add a little at a time.

 If your frosting is a few shades darker than you hoped, add plain buttercream (the same you used for the base) one tablespoon at a time.
 Gently mix until well combined, then check the color and add more if needed.